 When companies know what aspects of the product development process require more resources, they can communicate more effectively with stakeholders and executives to secure investment.
 They can present a clear production roadmap that displays data that proves that working on specific features boosts a product’s success.

-With an evidence-based product roadmap, business owners are more likely to secure the investment they require and using product management performance metrics is the most effective way to obtain this evidence.
+With an evidence-based agile product development roadmap, business owners are more likely to secure the investment they require and using product management performance metrics is the most effective way to obtain this evidence.

 3. Product management performance metrics provide more actionable insights when compared to traditional metrics such as sales or market share.